The Pre-Alpine Express is a scenic train route connecting Lucerne and St. Gallen in Switzerland.

 Practical tips for Switzerland’s Pre-Alpine Express Train

-I hope I got you excited to try this lesser known Swiss scenic train ride from Luzern to St. Gallen.
+I hope I got you excited to try this lesser-known Swiss scenic train ride from Lucerne to St. Gallen.
 As always, I dish out some practical tips to help you prepare for your journey.

-You can travel back and forth between Luzern and St. Gallen on a one-day round trip, but it is more fun to explore a few days in Luzern or add some time in St. Gallen or at the Rhine falls.
+- You can travel back and forth between Lucerne and St. Gallen on a one-day round trip, but it is more fun to explore a few days in Lucerne or add some time in St. Gallen or at the Rhine Falls.
 Book your St. Gallen hotels here.

-You don’t have to ride the Voralpen Express train from Luzern to St. Gallen in 1 go.
+- You don’t have to ride the Voralpen Express train from Lucerne to St. Gallen in 1 go.
 There are several interesting sights to see along the route, check out this link to get more ideas about the highlights.

-There isn’t really a preferred side of the train to sit at.
-You’ll see Lake Luzern on your right side, but the Zugersee and Zürichsee on your left.
+- There isn’t really a preferred side of the train to sit at.
+You’ll see Lake Lucerne on your right side, but the Zugersee and Zürichsee on your left.
 Then you ride along the Obersee on your right again.
 So there isn’t a right or wrong side.

-Arrive on time at Luzern station to board the train.
-The train leaves from platform 2, which is almost halfway platform 3 so you need a couple of extra minutes to reach it.
+- Arrive on time at Lucerne station to board the train.
+The train leaves from platform 2, which is almost halfway through platform 3 so you need a couple of extra minutes to reach it.

-- You can also travel on local trains from Luzern to St. Gallen.
+- You can also travel on local trains from Lucerne to St. Gallen.
 Probably with a stop in either Zürich or Thur.
 This is not the Pre-Alp Express train though.
-Watch for the letters VAE (VorAlpen Express) on the board so you know you’ll have the direct train from Luzern to St. Gallen.
+Watch for the letters VAE (VorAlpen Express) on the board so you know you’ll have the direct train from Lucerne to St. Gallen.

 The Pre-Alpine Express was one of my first scenic train rides in Switzerland that I took.
-It was a great introduction to the lower Alps and an excellent cross section of part of the country.
-I discovered lake side Luzern and historic St. Gallen in one day.
+It was a great introduction to the lower Alps and an excellent cross-section of part of the country.
+I discovered lakeside Lucerne and historic St. Gallen in one day.